KyleMayes/vulkanalia/tutorial/book/src/overview.md

 ) -> VkResult<Vec<ExtensionProperties>>;
 ```

-These command wrappers simplify usage of Vulkan commands by handling the need to call some commands twice such as in this case as well as capturing the fallibility of the underlying command by returning a (Rust) `Result` ([`VkResult<T>`](https://docs.rs/vulkanalia/latest/vulkanalia/type.VkResult.html) in this case is a type alias for `Result<T, vk::Result>`).
-Note that the `layer_name` argument is optional, a fact which is defined by the Vulkan API Registry but cannot be indicated by a C function signature alone.
+This command wrapper makes the usage of `vkEnumerateInstanceExtensionProperties` from Rust easier, less error-prone, and more idiomatic in several ways:

+* The optionality of the `layer_name` parameter is encoded in the function signature.
+That this parameter is optional is not captured in the C function signature, one would need to check the Vulkan specification for this information
+* The fallibility of the command is modelled by returning a `Result` ([`VkResult<T>`](https://docs.rs/vulkanalia/latest/vulkanalia/type.VkResult.html) is a type alias for `Result<T, vk::ErrorCode>`).
+This allows us to take advantage of Rust's strong error handling capabilities as well as be warned by the compiler if we neglect to check the result of a fallible command
+* The command wrapper handles the three step process described above internally and returns a `Vec` containing the extension properties

 You likely noticed the `&self` parameter in the above command wrapper.
 These command wrappers are defined in traits which are implemented for types exposed by `vulkanalia`.
-The traits can be separated into two categories: version traits and extension traits.
+These traits can be separated into two categories: version traits and extension traits.
 The version traits offer command wrappers for the commands which are a standard part of Vulkan whereas the extension traits offer command wrappers for the commands which are defined as part of Vulkan extensions.

-For example, the above command wrapper is in the `vk::EntryV1_0` trait since it is a standard Vulkan command that is part of Vulkan 1.0 and is not dependent on a valid Vulkan instance or version (as described in the previous section).
+For example, `enumerate_instance_extension_properties` is in the `vk::EntryV1_0` trait since it is a non-extension Vulkan command that is part of Vulkan 1.0 and not dependent on a Vulkan instance or device.
+A Vulkan command like `cmd_draw_indirect_count` that was added in Vulkan 1.2 and is dependent on a Vulkan device would be in the `vk::DeviceV1_2` trait.

-A Vulkan device command that was added in Vulkan 1.2 would be in the `vk::DeviceV1_2` trait. `vk::KhrSurfaceExtension` is an example of an extension trait that we will be using in future chapters to call Vulkan commands that are defined as part of the `VK_KHR_surface` extension.
+`vk::KhrSurfaceExtension` is an example of an extension trait that we will be using in future chapters to call Vulkan commands like `destroy_surface_khr` that are defined in the `VK_KHR_surface` extension.

-These traits are defined for types which contain both the loaded commands and the required Vulkan instance or device (if any).
+These version and extension traits are defined for types which contain both the loaded commands and the required Vulkan instance or device (if any).
 These types have been lovingly hand-crafted and are not part of the generated Vulkan bindings in the `vk` module of `vulkanalia`.
 They will be used in future chapters and are the `Entry`, `Instance`, and `Device` structs and can be found in the `Structs` section of the [`vulkanalia` documentation](https://docs.rs/vulkanalia).

+Going forward, this tutorial will continue to refer to these command wrappers directly by name as in this section (e.g., `create_instance`).
+You can visit the `vulkanalia` documentation for the command wrapper for more information like which trait the command wrapper is defined in.

 ### Builders

 The Vulkan API heavily utilizes structs as parameters for Vulkan commands.
-Many of these structs have a field which indicates the type of the struct.
-In the C API (called from C++ in this example), this field (`sType`) would need to be set explicitly, for example:
+The Vulkan structs used as command parameters have a field which indicates the type of the struct.
+In the C API, this field (`sType`) would need to be set explicitly.
+For example, here we are populating an instance of `VkInstanceCreateInfo` and then using it to call `vkCreateInstance`:

 ```c++
 std::vector<const char*> extensions{/* 3 extension names */};